CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

 ## MySQL

-MySQL is a relational database management system (RDBMS) developed by Oracle that is based on structured query language (SQL).It stores that information in separate “tables” and connects it with “keys”, which is why it’s relational.
-When your Website needs to access the information, it sends a request to the MySQL database server using SQL (this is the client-server model).MySQL uses something called the client-server model.The server part is where your data actually resides.
+MySQL is a relational database management system (RDBMS) developed by Oracle that is based on structured query language (SQL).
+It stores that information in separate “tables” and connects it with “keys”, which is why it’s relational.
+When your Website needs to access the information, it sends a request to the MySQL database server using SQL (this is the client-server model).
+MySQL uses something called the client-server model.
+The server part is where your data actually resides.
 In order to access this data, you need to request it.
 That’s where the client comes in.
 Using SQL programming language we mentioned earlier, the client sends a request to the database server for the data that the client needs.

 ### Task 1: Connect to MySQL server(In Ubuntu VM)